Wai Hon's Blog

 For (2), I add an advice to browse-url to place the URL into the kill ring when in terminal.
 The link will be copied to the native clipboard via OSC 52.
 I then paste it into a local browser.
 I added key and mouse binding for the function to make copying more seamless.
 See my Emacs configuration.

-"In terminal, copy the url to the kill ring."
+"In terminal, copy the url to the kill ring for `browse-url'."

 (if (display-graphic-p)